 On the other hand, a file-based backup approach is also a workable alternative.
 However, because file-based backups operate on a level of a file system when you’re required to back up a whole operating system or a virtual machine, the file-based backup might not be sufficient.

 It’s noteworthy that during this process, one should not decompress any of the downloaded backup files because this process will be completed by the new server.

-- A rollback strategy is a fail-safe if something goes terribly wrong or if there are overwhelming multiple issues.
-It basically allows you to revert the changes and returning your servers to their original state, pre-migration.
+A rollback strategy is a fail-safe if something goes wrong or if there are overwhelming multiple issues.
+It allows you to revert the changes and return your servers to their original state, pre-migration.

-- Ensure that your server providers have such measures in place.
+Ensure that your service providers have such measures in place.